-The Media Sequencer now takes ownership of the MOS playlist and updates it live whenever the rundown changes.

-Since MOS playlists are organized in stories (groups), the elements will be visible in Viz Multiplay.
-Each story becomes one group in Viz Multiplay.
-Clicking the group will expose the elements in the group, organized per channel.
-Elements in a MOS playlist are owned by the newsroom system, and can therefore not be edited.
-However, it is possible to drag elements from one channel to another channel.
+Media Sequencer now takes ownership of the MOS playlist and updates it live whenever the rundown changes.
+Because MOS playlists are organized in stories (groups), the elements are visible in Viz Multiplay, and each story becomes one group in Viz Multiplay.
+Clicking the group exposes the elements in the group, organized per channel.
+The order of the elements in a MOS playlist is owned by the newsroom system, but single graphics elements can be edited in Multiplay.
+You can also drag elements from one channel to another channel.